0xyy66/0xyy66.github.io/2024-12-15-how-to-craft-malicious-ml-models.md

 ---
 layout: post
 title: How to craft Malicious Machine Learning models
+date: 2024-12-15
+categories: [Cybersecurity, Machine Learning]
+tags: [security, ai]
 ---

 This article aims to give an insight on how PyTorch malicious ML models work, how they are created and the possible solutions for a developer or an end user to protect themselves.